-Homemade 'laksa' noodles which are soft and smooth which is normally used to create the famous authentic 'Asam Laksa', a famous dish known worldwide.
+Soft and smooth homemade 'laksa' noodles which are normally used to create the famous authentic 'Asam Laksa', a famous dish known worldwide.

 Preparation 10 mins